-Political Science majors selected for this competitive program gain access to:
+Political Science majors and others selected for this competitive program gain access to:

 - Specialized courses

 - Internship funding

 - Dedicated mentoring

 - Networking and becoming a cohort with other Fellows